ipikuka/next-mdx-remote-client/README.md

 You can provide a map of custom MDX components, which is a feature of `@mdx-js/mdx`, in order to replace HTML tags (see [the list of markdown syntax and equivalent HTML tags](https://mdxjs.com/table-of-components)) with the custom components.

-Typescript users can use the type `MDXComponents` from `mdx/types`, which is exported by this package as well.
+Typescript users can use `MDXComponents` from `mdx/types`, which is exported by this package as well.

 `./mdxComponents/index.ts`
 ```tsx